Use this link to access our Trail Finder app.

 Trails are closed December 1- March 31 per Department of Environmental Protection Order (L-13859-L3-M-M) as a "wintering deer yard".

-Parking: There is a parking area for 5-6 cars located at both entrances.
+Parking: There is a parking lot for 5-6 cars located at both entrances.

 Description: WRCF is the oldest forest stand in Falmouth and one of the oldest in southern Maine.
 Many of the pine, hemlock and spruce trees growing here are 80-120 years of age.
 The primary management goal for this property is to preserve the majority of the Forest as a "forever wild" property, while doing the harvesting required creating winter browse (food) for deer on a much smaller portion of the property.